One of the most harmful psychological effects of living from a context of fear and distrust is the way in which it

 To participate, you don't need to know how to speak of the looking, or understand how it works, or anything of the kind.
 The only requirement is that you have tried to look at yourself, that you have begun to see the effects of the looking in your own life, and that you have a desire to let people know about it.

 The suggestion to look at yourself is so simple that it can be included in pretty much any activity, if the circumstance is right.
 Some of us will speak with friends, colleagues and family in the course of ordinary conversation.
 Others will be experimenting with ways to include the suggestion to look at yourself in their own work as psychologists, life coaches, massage therapists, midwives, artists, writers, composers—all areas of activity.

 But even if you're not confident that you can speak with others about it, there are many other things you can do to play an active role in spreading the news about the looking:

 The possibilities are endless.
 The right means for you you to be of help in spreading the looking will come to you when the time is right.
 But the only way that will happen is if your attention is on the looking and on the work being developed here.

 The first thing to do is to familiarize yourself with what is already happening.
 Participate in the forums, connect with other grassroots members in the Grassroots chat room, read our blogs, listen to the podcast, etc. This work never stays the same for very long, it is always evolving because of the participation of all of us in the conversation.

-You can connect directly with one another at all times.
+You can connect directly with one another at all times in our discussion forums.
 The Grassroots Forum is open to all forum registered users.
-Go to the Grassroots Forum.
-You must log in to see the forum.
+You must be a registereed user and be logged in to see the forum.